xaviweise/aaat/markdown/data_driven_methods.md

+# Data-driven methods

-# Introduction
+## Introduction

 Not really an advanced introduction, just to set the language.
 Many books on this topics

-# Data-driven methodologies
+## Data-driven methodologies

 train set validation